FightingFighting/NeuroAda/README.md

 ## Dataset Preparation

 ### Option 1: Use Provided Datasets
 The repository includes datasets in the `dataset/` folder.
 These are identical to those used in **LLM-Adapters** and **LoReFT**.
-Doenload them and unzip them in the folder.
+Download them and unzip them in the folder.

 ### Option 2: Download Original Datasets
 You can download the original datasets from: